ECTS

 Knowledge of the limitations associated with the administration of an active ingredient (solubility, bioavailability, etc.).

-General description of the enzymatic systems involved in the biotransformation of nutrients and exogenous compounds.
+General description of the enzyme systems involved in the biotransformation of nutrients and exogenous compounds.

-Description of the main membrane passageways and transport systems for fundamental biomolecules (sugars, amino acids, nucleosides, etc.).
+Description of the main modes of membrane passage and transport systems for fundamental biomolecules (sugars, amino acids, nucleosides, etc.).

 Admission

-To begin with, please contact the person in charge of the Master's program you are interested in, to find out about the level expected and the type of teaching on offer.
+First, please contact the program director for the Master's degree you are interested in to obtain information about the expected level and type of instruction offered.